Yvette Healy

-Yvette Healy is an American, former collegiate All-American softball second basemen and current head coach at Wisconsin, originally from Orland Park, Illinois.
+Yvette Healy is an American former collegiate All-American softball second baseman and current head coach at Wisconsin, originally from Orland Park, Illinois.
 She played college softball at DePaul from 1996 to 1999 and was a four-time Summit League honoree.

 Playing career

 Healy played college softball for the DePaul Blue Demons in the Summit League from 1996 to 1999.

 Coaching career

 Wisconsin

 In the summer of 2010, Yvette Healy was announced as the head coach of the Wisconsin softball program.

 Personal life

 Healy is married to her husband Shawn.
 They have two daughters named Grace and Maeve.